ModischFabrications/Turn_Indicator/README.md

 0.0mA with switch open
 0.8mA without load, probably power led

-Conclusion: Disconnect at board, use whatever code and HW you want.
+Conclusion: Power is disconnect on the boost board, so you can use whatever code and HW you want.